Dog Licking Paws

 Stress, Boredom, and Habit Licking: the Behavioral Side

 Not every case is medical.
-Some dogs lick to self-soothe when they’re bored, under-stimulated, or anxious—especially in quiet evening hours.
-Over time, repetitive licking can become a habit, and in some dogs it can progress toward a compulsive pattern (often called acral lick dermatitis or lick granuloma)(Mansilla, 2019).
-The paw may look darker, hairless, or thickened in one spot because the behavior is focused and persistent.
+Some dogs lick to self-soothe when they're bored, under-stimulated, or anxious — especially in quiet evening hours.
+Repeated over time, the licking becomes a habit, and in some dogs it progresses toward a compulsive pattern (acral lick dermatitis, or lick granuloma) (Mansilla, 2019).
+The paw may look darker, hairless, or thickened in one focused spot.

 “Paw licking is a signal: the pattern matters more than the sound.”